ViRT1ST/BeDownloader/README.md

 BeDownloader
 ==========================
-Bulk image downloader for Behance URLs (galleries, moodboards, profiles).
+Bulk image downloader for Behance URLs (galleries, moodboards, profiles, likes).
 Written with Electron, Puppeteer and other JS libraries.

 ## Features